CamKirk/nehls_comment_study/README.md

 > I believe we’ve seen the worst of this war.
 And we’re closer to victory than we’ve ever been.

 In most cases for a statistical analysis (not necessarily an epidemiological one) we would describe the beginning of the worst being over when a trend is in a reversal pattern - that is, when the _rate of growth_ has begun to reach a negative number.
 In the next figure, we see that the percent change in the number of cases day-to-day has declined precipitously over the period.
 This is likely a result of the social distancing measures implemented by all of these counties in an effective way.
+This could also be caused by a lack of testing, which would additionally yield a lower total case count.

 ![Figure 5](./img/fig-5.svg)